MattTrip/aws-data-pipeline/README.md

 ## Superset setup on Docker
 Instantiate a T2.medium AWS EC2 instance
 Install and start Docker
-Use the Superset image here: 'docker pull edwinguo123/superset' This image of Superset has the Athena plugin baked in to make connection quick and easy
+Use the Superset image here: `docker pull edwinguo123/superset` This image of Superset has the Athena plugin baked in to make connection quick and easy